-Limited X-Ray Machine Operator Curriculum
+Limited X-Ray Machine Operator

-Sponsored by the American Society of Radiologic Technologists, 15000 Central Ave.
-SE, Albuquerque, NM 87123-3909.
+$Sponsored \ by the \ American \ Society \ of \ Radiologic \ Technologists, 15000 \ Central \ Ave. \ SE, \ Albuquerque, \ NM \ 87123-3909.$

-©2015 American Society of Radiologic Technologists.
+©2015 by the American Society of Radiologic Technologists.
 All rights reserved.
-Schools and educational programs have the ASRT's permission to use the objectives sections of the curriculum as written.
-The remaining sections of the curriculum can be used with attribution for the purposes of course development, program promotion or course and program documentation.
-For other uses, contact the ASRT for reprint permission at curricula@asrt.org.
+Schools and Educational programs have ASRT's permission to reproduce all or part of this document for purposes of course development, program promotion or course and program documentation.
+For other uses, contact the ASRT for reprint permission at communications@asrt.org.